draftify-io/draftify-io.github.io/src/content/sections/pricing.md

 ---
 # Choose A Plan
 title: "Choose A Plan"
-subtitle: "Created to Simplify Your Experience and Unlock the Advantages of CloudPeak's Innovative Technologies"
+subtitle: "Created to Simplify Your Experience and Unlock the Advantages of Draftify's Innovative Technologies"

 plans: